dylanpieper/chatalot/README.md

 **Take the helm of [ellmer](https://github.com/tidyverse/ellmer)!**

 Provides batch processing capabilities for chat models from the ellmer package.
 Implements safe state handling and efficient batch operations using S7 classes.
-This sequential processing implementation serves as an interim solution until parallel processing is integrated into ellmer using [httr2](https://httr2.r-lib.org).
+This sequential processing implementation serves as an interim solution until parallel processing is integrated into ellmer using [httr2](https://httr2.r-lib.org) which will significantly boost performance.

 ## Installation